freenas/freenas-docs/userguide/storage.rst

    the system.

-To create an encrypted volume, check the "Encryption" box shown in :numref:`Figure %s <create_zfs_pool_volman_fig>`.
+To create an encrypted volume, check the :guilabel:`Encryption` box shown in
+:numref:`Figure %s <create_zfs_pool_volman_fig>`.
 A pop-up message will remind you that **it is extremely important** to make a backup of the key as without it the data on the disks is